 In exercising its powers and functions under these Rules, Council may have regard to any guidelines, policies, codes or standards it has adopted for the purpose.

-9. Situations and Matters not Addressed
+9. Situations and Matters not addressed by these Rules

 Where a situation or matter is not addressed in these Rules, the course of action may be determined by: